glenco/SLsimLib/README.md

 *GLAMER* is described on the [installation page](@ref install).
 If you would like to obtain the code, please see the [appropriate section](@ref copying).

+The code can be made available to you through GitHub.com upon request.
+Requests should be sent to Ben Metcalf at robertbenton.metcalf@unibo.it.

 Getting started
 ---------------